 USC came calling in 1986 after the school fired Stan Morrison.
 When some players hesitated over committing to play for Raveling, he revoked the scholarships of emerging stars Bo Kimble and Hank Gathers.
 The pair went on to star at Loyola Marymount while Raveling started a rebuild.
 After a 38-78 mark through four years, Raveling’s teams went 73-40 in his final four seasons.

-Outside of the college ranks, Raveling assisted Booby Knight with the U.S. Olympic Team that won a gold medal in Los Angeles in 1984 and John Thompson with the bronze-medal squad in Seoul four years later.
+Outside of the college ranks, Raveling assisted Bobby Knight with the U.S. Olympic Team that won a gold medal in Los Angeles in 1984 and John Thompson with the bronze-medal squad in Seoul four years later.

 MLK hands George Raveling his ‘I Have a Dream’ speech